What do Oriental cockroaches look like?

 How do you get rid of cockroaches?

-The Allstate Pest Control Man™ is trained to help manage cockroaches.
-Since every home is different, the Allstate Pest Control technician will design a unique program for your situation.
+All State Pest Control is trained to help manage cockroaches.
+Since every home is different, the All State Pest Control technician will design a unique program for your situation.

 Keeping roaches out of your home or building is an ongoing process, not a one-time treatment.
-Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.
+All State Pest Control’s exclusive A.I.M. solution is a continuing cycle of three critical steps—Assess, Implement and Monitor.

-The Allstate Pest Control Man™ can provide the right solution to keep roaches in their place…out of your home or business.
+All State Pest Control can provide the right cockroach control solution to keep roaches in their place…out of your home or business.

 What are the signs of an Oriental cockroach infestation?